 Here is an article which will provide detailed 6 Important Steps to Shift Career from QA /Tester to Business Analyst:

 P.S.
-These are my personal views and you may have different opinions than mine.
+These are my personal views/ opinions on why Software Testing / QA is a good career option, but you may have different opinions than mine.
 Please comment and share your views or experience with us.